EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

    maxDetectorExposureTime, float, seconds, maximum exposure time on the detector elements (optional parameter). snrThreshold, float,, Threshold value of SNR for observation to be classified as 'Valid' considerAtmosLoss, bool,, True/False flag to specify if atmospheric losses should be taken into account using LOWTRAN 3rd party package.
-Default is `False`. minRequiredAccessTime, float, seconds, Minimum required access time over a ground-point for observation to be possible.
-Required for matrix imagers. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)
+Default is `False`. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)

 .. figure:: passive_scanner_aperture_figure.png